iherman/scribejs-postprocessing/README.md

 <!-- scribe owner/repo/issuenumbers owner/repo/issuenumber2 -->
 ```

-The post-processing steps extracts the (sub)sections that contain these directives, creates a notice referring to the minutes, and the possible resolutions, and finally adds a comment to the issue.
-This, effectively, “binds” the WG discussions to the issues and vice versa. configuration file contains a separate flag to switch this behavior on and off for each repository (some WG-s do not systematically separate the issues into subsections, which would make this processing step meaningless…)
+The post-processing steps extracts the (sub)sections that contain these directives, creates a notice referring to the minutes, and the possible resolutions, and finally adds a comment to the issue on GitHub.
+This, effectively, “binds” the WG discussions to the issues and vice versa.
+The configuration file contains a separate flag to switch this behavior on and off for each repository (some WG-s do not systematically separate the issues into subsections, which would make this processing step meaningless…).

 ---